What is a Spoofing Attack?

 - Install firewalls on your network – A firewall will help to keep unwanted intruders out and ensure your network stays protected.

-- Start using VPNs – A VPN or a Virtual Private network encrypts data so that it cannot be read by external party.
+- Start using VPNs – A VPN or a Virtual Private network encrypts data so that it cannot be read by an external party.

 One of the key elements of prevention is awareness.
 In order to stay protected against spoofing attacks, you need to be aware of the risks associated with them.
 This comes with recognizing that trust-based authentication is a liability.
 Likewise, if you’re not monitoring your network traffic you can only guess that your network is behaving as it should be.